Overhead Crane Safety Checklist: Inspection and Requirements

 The crane’s day to day operational safety checks are generally carried out by the crane operator working from the overhead crane safety inspection checklist.
 All checks should be listed and ticked when completed.
 Safety concerns should be noted.
 If remedial safety work is required prior to operation, this should be noted, completed, and signed off by the qualified person/engineer.

 Periodic inspection/maintenance checks should always be undertaken by competent engineers or fitters.
 Many crane manufacturers operate a crane servicing arm, mobile fitters who will visit your premises to undertake scheduled periodic services and warranty work.
 However, although well worth considering, this is not a requirement.

 Any qualified in-house fitter or engineer, with good theoretical and practical experience of the particular make of overhead crane, could undertake the work – with one exception.
 The engineer who normally services the crane should not be involved in the periodic checks.
 Should an accident occur, especially one involving injury, it could be argued he was involved in a conflict of interest, in so much as he was assessing his own work.
 This is an extremely important factor to consider in order to ensure maximised overhead crane safety

 The importance of overhead crane safety procedures

 All daily safety inspections, along with periodic safety/maintenance checks, are of paramount importance to the safe and efficient operation of your overhead crane.
 Ensure all daily and periodic checks are listed and dated in your overhead crane safety inspection checklist.
 Make sure any defects are noted and any repair work undertaken is signed off by an engineer.
 Finally, should any strange noises, excessive movement, or another form of malfunction occur, your crane should be shut down immediately.

-Any questions?
-Looking to hire a crane for an upcoming project?
+Any questions regarding overhead crane safety checklists?
+Or, looking to hire a crane for an upcoming project?
 Give us a call today.